utkarshsaini19/ticTacToe/README.md

 # ticTacToe

-Link to the app:- tic-tac-toe-reactjs-app-utkarsh.netlify.app
+Link to the app:- https://tic-tac-toe-reactjs-app-utkarsh.netlify.app/